mrseif123/Learning-How-to-Learn/README.md

 # web_project_1

 Web Project 1
-my first attempt in the Web-Development world, freshly started learning HTML, CSS & JS to further expand my technological tool-box.
+is first attempt in the Web-Development world, freshly started learning HTML, CSS & JS to further expand my technological tool-box.

 This is a simple one-page website built with HTML & CSS only.